Terms of Service

 II.a.
 Liability: For documents and software available on Ag Data Commons, the U.S. Government does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed.
 All content is provided “as is.”
 Ag Data Commons makes no representations or warranties, express or implied, including, without limitation, (i) implied warranties of accuracy, quality, performance, compatibility, merchantability and/or fitness for a particular purpose, (ii) that any such content, dataset or other material is free from personally identifiable, sensitive, infringing or illegal data or material, and (iii) that any such content not suffer loss, corruption or destruction.
 While Ag Data Commons tries to ensure that its repository, website, and software are safe from bugs, viruses, disruptions and delays, Ag Data Commons does not represent or warrant that they will always be so.

 II.b.
 Endorsement: Ag Data Commons does not endorse or recommend any commercial products, processes, or services.
 The views and opinions of authors expressed on Ag Data Commons’ web sites do not necessarily state or reflect those of the U.S. Government, and they may not be used for advertising or product endorsement purposes.

 II.c.
-External Links: Some Ag Data Commons point to external sites where users can access data and related tools falling within the scope of the repository.
-Ag Data Commons is not responsible for the availability or content of these external sites and cannot guarantee that desired data will be available.
-Ag Data Commons endorse, warrant, or guarantee the products, services, or information described or offered at these other Internet sites.
+External Links: Some records in Ag Data Commons point to external sites where users can access data and related tools falling within the scope of the repository.
+Ag Data Commons is not responsible for the content of these external sites and cannot guarantee that desired data will be available.
+Ag Data Commons does not endorse, warrant, or guarantee the products, services, or information described or offered at these other Internet sites.
 It is the responsibility of the user to examine the copyright and licensing restrictions of linked pages and to secure all necessary permissions, as well as to verify the suitability of external resources or data for the desired use.